Welcome to the Police State of America for Immigrants: Bill Boyarsky

 Resistance will be strong.
 Even Trump supporters, such as the major growers in California, will oppose the loss of the undocumented immigrants they need to pick their crops.

-And there will be resistance from those who teach the immigrants, provide their medical care and depend on them to help the police with information about criminals on their communities.
+And there will be resistance from those who teach the immigrants, provide their medical care and depend on them to help the police with information about criminals in their communities.

-In Los Angeles, Mayor Eric Garcetti, who is of Mexican, Italian and Jewish heritage, has spoken up strongly for the immigrants.
+In Los Angeles, Mayor Eric Garcetti, who is of Mexican, Italian and Jewish heritage, has spoken up strongly for immigrants.
 He demanded details of the federal government’s secret arrest of undocumented immigrants early in February.
-He said he, the city attorney, the police department, members of congress and immigrant rights attorneys will work together to “make sure that the legal rights of all Angelenos are respected and upheld at every stage of the enforcement process.
+He said he, the city attorney, the police department, members of Congress and immigrant rights attorneys will work together to “make sure that the legal rights of all Angelenos are respected and upheld at every stage of the enforcement process.
 Angelenos should not have to fear raids that are disruptive to their peace of mind and bring unnecessary anxiety to our homes, schools, and workplaces.”
 He created a $10 million fund to provide assistance to immigrants facing deportation proceedings without a lawyer.

 In addition to Garcetti’s efforts, Los Angeles Police Chief Charlie Beck has pledged to continue LAPD’s long-standing policy of noncooperation with immigration police.
-Other big city chiefs are doing the same.
+Other big-city police chiefs are doing the same.

-The board of the Los Angeles Unified School District voted unanimously to make the district a “safe zone,” forbidding ICE agents from coming on campuses without permission of school officials and to protect the identities of students who may be affected by the Trump orders.
+The board of the Los Angeles Unified School District voted unanimously to make the district a “safe zone”—forbidding ICE agents from coming on campuses without permission of school officials—and to protect the identities of students who may be affected by the Trump orders.

-So far, the administration has spared the young people in the Deferred Action for Childhood Arrivals, the Dreamers, protected by Obama administration rules.
+So far, the administration has spared the young people known as “dreamers,” who are covered by Deferred Action for Childhood Arrivals policy and protected by Obama administration rules.
 The law provides protection from deportation.

-But no matter what Trump says about the Dreamers, I wouldn’t believe him nor would I bet on how long this protection lasts.
+But no matter what Trump says about the “dreamers,” I wouldn’t believe him, nor would I bet on how long this protection lasts.

 The bottom line of his orders is to give permission to ICE and local cops around the country to use their own judgment in enforcing this vague law.
-Latinos, immigrants and citizens, will be stopped and questioned by cops with new, wide—almost unlimited—power.
+Latinos, immigrants and citizens alike, will be stopped and questioned by cops with new and wide—almost unlimited—power.

 That’s a police state.